 The weather is warming up, the sunny summer festival season is fast approaching, and it’s time to think about what festival to grace with your ready to party presence this summer season!
 Whether you’re into EDM, heavy metal, indie or urban beats, there is certainly something for everyone.
 With Secret Garden Party Festival ending last year, and Glastonbury having a fallow year to give the land, local population, and organisers a break it’s easy to be discouraged, but worry not, there are plenty more festivals out there to enjoy!
 Below is the list of our top fifteen favourite summer UK festivals of 2018!

 When: 8th – 10th June

-A world famous heavy metal and rock festival where around 150 acts appear over five stages over the three days of the festival.
+A world famous heavy metal and rock festival where around 150 acts appear over five stages over the three days of the summer festival.
 The fancy dress theme for 2018 is ‘supervillains’.

 Isle of Wight Festival 2018

 Isle of Wight Festival, is the UK’s most famous rock and pop summer festival, and has been named Family Festival of the Year on two occasions, thanks to its relaxed, inclusive atmosphere.

 When: 29th June – 1st July, plus 6th – 8th July 2018

 Whether you want to come along for the day, enjoy the full weekend of music, or even treat yourself to the VIP option, there are a range of ticket options available for you to tailor your summer festival experience.

 Wireless Festival is the UK’s premier urban music festival, held inside London’s Finsbury Park for three days in July.
 Now one of the capital’s musical highlights, Wireless has become London’s go-to festival for those after the urban side of mainstream.

 When: 6th, 7th, 8th, 13th, 14th, 15th July